abhinav-193/Small_Projects/Rock Paper Scissors Game/README.md

 Further, we have created three separate functions **win**, **lose** and **draw** to put in the functioning logics for three situations: _User Wins_, _User Loses_ and _It's a Draw_ respectively.
 We have also added green, red and gray glows with a time period of 300ms for winning, losing and draw respectively.

-Further, we have created a _game_ function to determing winning, losing and draw conditions based on the coices selected by the user and computer.
+Further, we have created a _game_ function to determine winning, losing and draw conditions based on the choices selected by the user and computer.
 For this we have used the switch-case statement.

 Now, we have run the _game_ function and added a _main_ function to add the final functionality to our game.